padvincenzo/silence-speedup/README.md

 ### Note
 At the end of execution, the program does not automatically clean the tmp folder.

+## Contributing
+Anyone can contribute to this project, in many ways:
+* Translating this project in other languages;
+* Finding and report/fix bugs;
+* Suggesting new ideas;
+* Implementing new functionalities.

+For any doubt or perplexity we can [discuss here](https://github.com/padvincenzo/silence-speedup/discussions)

 ## Credits
 This software uses binaries of the FFmpeg project, which I do not own, under the GPLv3.